 Steps To Maintain Sanity and Positivity

-Life is driven by a series of choices, from the moment you wake up until you hit the pillow at night.
-This is why I guide my clients into creating a meaning, a purpose for each and every day.
-If you have only one thing to focus on, to get done, to appreciate…make that your purpose.
-When you place your focus on that purpose, it centers you and provides that positive motivation and helps you to maintain a semblance of control.
+Life is driven by various choices, from waking up to hitting the pillow at night.
+This is why I guide my clients into creating meaning and a purpose for every day.
+If you have only one thing to focus on, get done, or appreciate…make that your purpose.
+Focusing on that purpose centers you, provides that positive motivation and helps you maintain a semblance of control.
 Be purposeful.

 - Take it in stride: Those four words are number one on this list for a reason.
 Take everything that happens in stride.
 Stop trying to control what you have no control over.
 Make it a choice to look on the bright side.
 That may sound trite or cliche, but it’s more complicated than it sounds.
 It takes consistency, a conscious decision to let things roll off and look forward.